Water Pollution Facts: The Cost of Contamination

 Reverse osmosis technology was discovered almost 400 years ago by French clergyman and physicist Jean-Antoine Nollet.

-It remains a very important water filtration method, as it has been integral to the water usage of countless households around the world and various industries, ranging from pharmaceutical corporations and bottled and flavored drink manufacturers and wineries and vineyards.
+It remains an important water filtration method, integral to the water usage of countless households worldwide and various industries, from pharmaceutical corporations and bottled and flavored drink manufacturers to wineries and vineyards.

-From its discovery in 1748 to 1949, osmosis used to be a phenomenon only observable through microscopes in biology laboratories, through which nutrients are delivered to cells.
+From its discovery in 1748 to 1949, osmosis was only observable through microscopes in biology laboratories, through which nutrients are delivered to cells.

 However, modern technology has fashioned this amazing occurrence into the practical and familiar reverse osmosis water filter system, which could be attached to the end of your faucets in the comfort of your home.

-So how does reverse osmosis work?
-First, let’s go back to how intelligent design did osmosis work.
+So, how does reverse osmosis work?
+First, let's examine how intelligent design made osmosis work.

 Osmosis is the passage or diffusion of water or substances that dissolve other substances (solvents) through a membrane that blocks some molecules of substances originally dissolved in the solvent (solute).